Prostitution Defense Attorney in Orlando

 Is Prostitution Legal in Florida?

+No, prostitution is not legal in Florida.
 Florida Statutes Section 796.07 defines prostitution as the giving or receiving of the body for sexual activity for hire but excludes sexual activity between spouses.
-As such, it is illegal to:

 - own, establish, maintain, or operate any place, structure, building, or conveyance for the purpose of lewdness, assignation, or prostitution.

 - offer, or offer or agree to secure, another for the purpose of prostitution or any other lewd or indecent act.

 - receive, or offer or agree to receive, any person into any place, structure, building, or conveyance for the purpose of prostitution, lewdness, or assignation, or permit any person to remain there for such purpose.